Ping Check

 2. Check if there are any other firewall solutions in place on the network which may be blocking Ping / ICMP Echo Request traffic from reaching the target device.
 If this is the case, it will be necessary to customize firewall rules to allow ICMPv4 and ICMPv6 Echo Requests.
 For information on configuring these settings, please refer to the firewall vendors documentation.

 3. Some network devices may not support replying to ping requests under any circumstances, or you may not have the level of access to the device to be able to enable this.
 In such cases, it may be necessary to delete the Ping Check for the device.
-Although this means you will not be able to monitor the quality of the device’s network connection via the Packet Loss or Round Trip Time metrics you will still be able to monitor the device’s connectivity status (online/offline) via the dashboard and via alerts, as that functionality is available for all monitored network devices and does not require the Ping Check.
+Although this means you will not be able to monitor the quality of the device’s network connection via the Packet Loss or Round Trip Time metrics you will still be able to monitor the device’s connectivity status (online/offline) via the All Devices view and via alerts, as that functionality is available for all monitored network devices and does not require the Ping Check.